-Starring two of my top favorite, worldwide popular Korean actors, "The Two Gongs", Gong Hyo Jin (Master's Sun, It's Okay That's Love, Pasta, Thank You) and Gong Yoo (Coffee Prince, Goblin, Big, and the blockbuster film Train To Busan), this often hard to find 2005 classic Korean drama, which has inexplicably never been on the two main K-drama streaming sites despite its big name stars, proved very addictive yet sometimes frustrating to watch at the same time, mostly -- for me -- having to do with how the second male lead character (played well by cutie pie actor Kim Dahyun, who was new to me) was written, sometimes exploited, to further the main plot of a troublesome high school senior (Gong Yoo) falling in love with his homeroom teacher (Gong Hyo Jin).
+Starring two of my top favorite, worldwide popular Korean actors, "The Two Gongs", Gong Hyo Jin (Master's Sun, It's Okay That's Love, Pasta, Thank You) and Gong Yoo (Coffee Prince, Goblin, Big, and the blockbuster film Train To Busan), this often hard to find 2005 classic Korean drama proved very addictive yet sometimes frustrating to watch at the same time, mostly -- for me -- having to do with how the second male lead character (played so well by unbelievably cutie pie actor Kim Dahyun, who was new to me) was written, sometimes exploited, to further the main plot of a troublesome high school senior (Gong Yoo) falling in love with his high school homeroom teacher (Gong Hyo Jin).

-If you have ever seen a character in a TV drama or film who was just TOO NICE compared to everyone else in the story you will understand my frustration, and why a show which otherwise should have earned an A was instead graded an A-.
+If you have ever seen a character in a TV drama or film who was just TOO NICE compared to everyone else in the story you will understand my frustration.
 This character deserved none of the complications that came his way.
 He bent over backwards caring for everyone, but then sometimes would be stabbed in the back, or simply not dealt with honestly or fairly for extended periods of time.

 Kim Dahyun and Gong Hyo Jin